Igalia/webkit-container-sdk/docs/05-Setup-and-use-vscode.md

 ## Setting up vscode

-There's a script for it, &lt;wkdev-setup-vscode&gt;, which can be executed from inside a container:
+There's a script for it, `wkdev-setup-vscode`, which can be executed from inside a container:

 ```bash